Skip to main content

 avg_smape_recursive = avg_smape(recursive_preds).rename('recursive')

-print('Average SMAPE per method and serie')
+print('Average SMAPE per method and series')

 avg_smape_individual.to_frame().join(avg_smape_recursive).applymap('{:.1%}'.format)